Velocet/iown-homecontrol/docs/LinkLayer.md

 In both modes (1-way/2-ways), the transferred key is obfuscated using different methods.
 But both methods imply a shared key probably specified in the protocol documentation.
-This key is refferred to as **transfer key** and has the following value, probably hardcoded in the specification:
+This key is referred to as **transfer key** and has the following value, probably hardcoded in the specification:

 - `34C3466ED88F4E8E16AA473949884373` - As a UUID: `34C3466E-D88F-4E8E-16AA-47:39:49:88:43:73`

 Other Keys found in the io Gateway:

 - `SDNP io Actuator 1W Control Key = FD534F4D4659` = `0xFD SOMFY`
 - `4275696C64696E6720436F6E74726F6C` = `Building Control`

-**Note:** All Crypto functions are available in [ioCrypto.py](../scripts/ioCrypto.py)
+> **Note:** All Crypto functions are available in [Iown-ioCrypto.py](https://github.com/Velocet/iown-homecontrol/raw/main/scripts/Iown-ioCrypto.py)

 ### Initial Vector (IV) and AES-128 Encryption